leios/space-junk/src/content/jeb_1.md

 And then you find that collection of sticks.
 Suddenly it's the only thing you can think about.

+!!! note
-!!!
-Note: again switch to first person is intentional
+    again switch to first person is intentional

 It's not like life was easier as a child.
 There were always things to do, especially on Nemo.